chaitjo/PreparedForU/README.md

 # PreparedForU

-A simple Vue.js webapp for university aspirants and students in Singapore to estimate and visualize their spending on tuition, rent, transport and living based on publically available data.
+A simple Vue.js webapp for university aspirants and students in Singapore to estimate and visualize their spending on tuition, rent, transport and living based on publicly available data.

 ## Build Setup